 - RESERVE: Last resort antibiotic options such as colistin and some cephalosporins.
 Should only be used for the most severe cases when all other options have failed.

 Having an essential medicines list can result in higher quality of care, better management and use of medicines and more cost-effective use of resources .
 In countries where essential medicines policies have been implemented to coordinate long-term interventions at multiple levels of their health systems, a reduction in antibiotic use has been shown.
 By bringing order to drug procurement and ensuring that only those drugs that are useful in a country are included in reimbursement schemes, the use of medicines can be improved in the public and private sectors .

 Improving logistics and supply chain management

-To secure access to medicines in general and to antibiotics in particular, a well-functioning supply system that relies on strong organizational and management support is required.
-Functional supply chains can promote public health by increasing program impact, enhancing quality of care, improving cost effectiveness and efficiency.
+To secure access to medicines in general and to antibiotics in particular, a well-functioning supply system that relies on strong organizational and management support, including appropriate infrastructure, is required.
+Functional supply chains can promote public and animal health by increasing program impact, enhancing quality of care, improving cost effectiveness and efficiency.
 The supply chain of pharmaceutical products relies on several activities including product selection, quantification and procurement, and inventory management, storage and distribution.
 To ensure that these activities are performed in an effective and efficient manner, logistic management information systems, organization and staffing, budgeting, supervision and evaluation are all key components.
 Working with improvement of pharmaceutical management can ensure proper access to antibiotics but it can also create the right preconditions for appropriate use of antibiotics and ensure quality of antibiotics in the market.